State University of New York at Old Westbury: Academics

-The college's current president is Timothy E. Sams.

-Four-day school week

-The college's school week runs on a Monday–Thursday schedule, instead of Monday–Friday as at most colleges and universities.
-Students taking science courses usually (but not always) have labs scheduled on Fridays.

-The college also has a "dry campus" policy – no alcohol allowed.

-Student government

-The Old Westbury Student Government Association consists of an executive board which includes a president, vice president, treasurer, secretary, public relations officer, executive staff officer and a governor of social affairs who is responsible for managing clubs and organizations on campus as well as organizing student activities.
-The student government also has a student senate and a judicial court.

 Athletics

-SUNY Old Westbury teams participate as a member of the National Collegiate Athletic Association's Division III.
+SUNY Old Westbury teams, named the Panthers, participate as a member of the National Collegiate Athletic Association's Division III.
 The Panthers are a member of the Skyline Conference.
 Men's sports include baseball, basketball, cross country, golf, soccer and volleyball; while women's sports include basketball, cross country, lacrosse, soccer, softball and volleyball.

 Athletic facilities

-The F. Ambrose Clark Physical Education & Recreation Center, aka the Clark Athletic Center, houses a 25-meter swimming pool; a gymnasium with seating for 2,000; a strength and conditioning facility; and an aerobic workout room with physical fitness accessories.
+The F. Ambrose Clark Physical Education & Recreation Center, also known as the Clark Athletic Center, houses a 25-meter swimming pool; a gymnasium with seating for 2,000; a strength and conditioning facility; and an aerobic workout room with physical fitness accessories.

-The Clark Center is a venue for the Nassau County, New York high school men's basketball playoffs as well as some women's tournament games.
+The Clark Center is a venue for the Nassau County, New York, high school men's basketball playoffs as well as some women's tournament games.
 The events are shown on local Cablevision TV outlets News 12 Long Island and Telecare.
 Other Nassau high school basketball events are staged at the C.W.
 Post Campus of Long Island University's Pratt Center, north of the Clark Center in the neighboring region of Brookville, New York.

 The neighboring Jackie Robinson Athletic Complex, dedicated in 2006, adjoins the Clark Center.
 It includes a baseball stadium and softball field.
 The baseball stadium seatings more than 1,000 fans, and a press box is available for game announcers and media personnel.

-The college features two soccer fields, eight tennis courts, and two outdoor recreational basketball courts.
+The university features two soccer fields, eight tennis courts, and two outdoor recreational basketball courts.
 Runners in cross country competition train on European-styled courses that traverse Old Westbury's 604 acre wooded campus.